 The maximum of 250 K reported in this paper represents a considerable jump from the previous maximum of 210 K, established in 2019, beating a previous 2012 record of 200 K that had stayed untouched for seven years.

 Scientists doubled the height of the barriers within the laser.
-This prevents leakage of the electrons, a phenomenon that tended to increase at high temperatures.
+This prevents leakage of the electrons, a phenomenon that tends to increase at high temperatures.

 Hu says, “We understood that over-the-barrier electron leakage was the killer,” causing the system to break down if not cooled with a cryostat.
 So, we put a higher barrier to prevent the leakage, and this turned out to be key to the breakthrough.”